GIScience/gis-training-resource-center/content/GIS_AA/en_south_madagascar_drought_EAP.md

 Recurrence of IPC Acute Food Insecurity Phase 3 or higher in Madagascar 2016 - 2025.

-## Part 3: A simple composite drought vulnerability map combining the above
+## Part 3: A simple composite drought vulnerability map combining the above <a id="part-3-a-simple-composite-drought-vulnerability-map-combining-the-above"></a>

 __Objective:__